wa120/jqcomp/README.md

 View wirtes width HTML DOM and can use anything server page language create.

-Controller writes width closure method in js file and loads by asynchronous
+Controller writes width closure in js file and loads by asynchronous

      (function(comp){